|Here are some of the books that discuss our history. I have no idea, actually if there are others out there or how to get these.|

 Ann Parr is the wife of Jack Parr, standout KSU player.

-In some ways this is the most interesting and well-produced of the three, while showing signs of being a 'home' production.
+In some ways this is the most interesting and well-produced of the bunch, while showing signs of being a 'home' production.
 She conducted interviews with a number of family members players and coaches who worked with Tex including Phil Jackson and Kobe Bryant among others.

 She tells the story of Tex's life, and not just his basketball life, going back to his growing up years, time in the military, his relationship with his brother and the various stages of Tex's basketball career.
 Plenty of pity quotes from Tex of the kind coaches put on locker room walls and quotes and stories about Tex from others.
 Nothing very critical here, but a fun, informative read.